blazingdrummer/BakedLanguageEdits/README.md

 ![TonicAffliction](https://raw.githubusercontent.com/blazingdrummer/BakedLanguageEdits/master/Images/TonicAffliction.png)

-Where this all really shines is with an item like Gesture that is affected by a mod (in this case, GeneralFixes or at least it will be soon).
+Where this all really shines is with an item like Gesture that is affected by a mod (in this case, GeneralFixes).
 Gesture's default description does not mention it having a break chance, but with BakedLanguageEdits, it does now.

 ![GestureOfTheDrowned_Modded](https://raw.githubusercontent.com/blazingdrummer/BakedLanguageEdits/master/Images/GestureOfTheDrowned_Modded.png)